161host/nextcloudscripts/README.md

 Nextcloud Install Scripts
 ===

+`Heads up: This is a lot of rambling because I suck at writing README's..
+If you can do it better, feel free to create a PR`

 These files allow you to install multiple nextclouds on the same host without docker and stuff.